elf-oskari/oskari-extensions/bundles/require/bundle/README.md

  ```

-# defining a named class with constructor and methods using Oskari 2.0 API
+# defining a named class with constructor and methods

 ```
  define(["oskari"], function(Oskari) {